Jojoba: Cultivation

 Jojoba is well-suited for areas with low annual precipitation, typically flourishing where it exceeds 355 mm annually.
 But it is possible to grow and survive for jojoba with a precipitation below 100mm.
 The optimal range for precipitation is between 450 and 500 mm, which provides the necessary moisture for growth.
 But during the seed development a sufficient water availability is necessary.
 Supplemental irrigation could maximize production where rainfall is less than 400 mm.
 There is no need for high fertilisation, but, especially in the first year, nitrogen increases growth.
 Jojoba is normally harvested by hand because seeds do not all mature in the same time.
 Yield is around 3.5 tonne/ha depending on the age of the plantation.

-Selective breeding is developing plants that produce more beans with higher wax content, as well as other characteristics that will facilitate harvesting.
+Selective breeding is developing plants that produce more beans with higher wax content, as well as other characteristics that will facilitate harvesting.Farmers can establish jojoba plantations by selecting appropriate elevations and managing water resources.
+Due to its high product value and tolerance to soil salinity up to 12 dS·m⁻¹ at pH 9, the crop is cultivated in arid regions for commercial oil production and desertification control.
+For example, jojoba has been planted to prevent desertification in the Thar Desert in India.[1][2]Research continues on options to further increase yields.

-By selecting appropriate elevations and ensuring proper water management, farmers can establish successful jojoba plantations that yield high-quality oil.
-As interest in sustainable agriculture grows, jojoba represents a promising crop for arid regions, providing economic benefits while thriving in challenging environments.
-Its ability to withstand high salinity up to 12 ds ⋅ m^{−1} at pH 9 (deciSiemens per meter or ECe Salt tolerance of crops) and the high value of jojoba products make jojoba an interesting plant for the use of desertification control.
-It has been used to combat and prevent desertification in the Thar Desert in India.

-Research continues on options to further increase yields.
 There are already findings on the types of pruning techniques for the bushes, which are expected to make a difference in yields.